echosergio/desmoj-simulation/README.md

-# desmoj-simulation
+# DESMO-J Simulation
-Simulation with DESMO-J Framework for Discrete-Event Modelling and Simulation
+Simulation with DESMO-J: Framework for Discrete-Event Modelling and Simulation